 bart_newman_bw

 Bart Newman is the Chief Operating Officer for Thrive Farmers International.
-Newman earned a B.A. from the University of Georgia, an M.A. in Management, Economics & International Relations from the University of St. Andrews in Scotland, and a J.D. from the University of Georgia School of Law.
-Newman’s professional experience began in the U.S. Army where he rose to the rank of Captain and completed a one year tour in Baghdad, Iraq.
-Upon returning from Iraq, Newman wrote the book Because of Baghdad: What a Father Would Say About Life, if He Didn’t Come Home to Say It.
-Prior to joining Thrive, he served as a transactional attorney for a large Atlanta law firm.
+He earned a BA from the University of Georgia, an MA in Management, Economics & International Relations from the University of St. Andrews in Scotland, and a JD from the University of Georgia School of Law.
+Bart’s professional experience began in the US Army where he rose to the rank of Captain and completed a one-year tour in Baghdad, Iraq.
+Upon returning from Iraq, he wrote the book Because of Baghdad: What a Father Would Say About Life, if He Didn’t Come Home to Say It.
+Before joining Thrive, he served as a transactional attorney for a large Atlanta law firm.
+In his talk, Bart emphasizes how crucial it is for us to not waste the most valuable resource we have during our lives and time, and explains how he knows firsthand just how much we might regret not having our priorities straight on what truly matters to us.

 Darius Phelps